Friday, October 24, 2025

 —Inserted by her devoted friend, Mary Alexia St. H. Cussack.

+At some point I'll add some genealogical information on Wheeler's parents/birth in Australia.
 As the article above states, while Lilian died in New York, her remains were transported back to England for burial in Cheshire.
 She is buried at the Overleigh Old Cemetery.

 In loving memory of